SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 In this exercise you will learn:

 * How to explore the package.json and it's contents.
-* How to define the database schema for the HANA database, and you will.
+* How to define the database schema for the HANA database.
 * How to build and deploy the schema to your HDI container.

 ## Explore the package.json file and its contents